Instructor: Dr. Jason Pinkney

 Calculators I encourage you to use a calculator in this class.
 However, you may not use calculators to store information for tests and quizzes.
 (This includes writing equations on the lid.)
 Tests and quizzes don't usually require much arithmetic, so the calculator is mostly needed for homework.

 Tutoring will be available from the Physics Dept and Engineering sources.
 Listen for announcements in class.
 Of course, you are welcome to drop by during my office hours!

-Here are the "Test Bank Practice" questions used for previous Phys 233 classes.
+Here are some "Test Bank Practice" questions used for previous classes.

 Chap.
 23 Test Bank Practice

 Chap.
 23 (E-fields) Test Bank Practice

 More on Charge and E-fields Test Bank Practice